pedroka-dev/Bannerlord-Iron-Will/README.md

 - Added NLogger to debug and find problems.
 - Information manager messages are now yellow, to increased visibility.
 - Added initial sucess message on campaing start to inform the user that the module is working.

+v1.2.0:
+  - Allows customization of values with xxWoundXPSettings.xml, located at the mod folder
+  - All player owned troops that receives xp appears in the Console and Nlogger
+  - WoundExperienceLog.txt NLogger is now at the mod folder and some log are more informative
+  - The Information manager now shows more clearly any mod error/exception